Gluten-Free Restaurants You Have to Try in Alaska

 Thai Asian Cuisine

 We ended up at a Thai place in Wasilla because we hadn’t had Thai food in a week, which is usually a staple in my diet.
 Thai food is also pretty safe and has large portions.
-We were in Palmer after two long days that had been food stressful.
+We were in Palmer after two long days of food stress.
 This great option made me feel safe and got me plenty to eat.
 The pad ginger was new to me, and I loved it.
 Ginger always makes me feel better!

 When in Palmer, we picked up some salmon and veggies.
 It was our last night with our friends in Alaska with us, and we wanted to do something unique.
 It was an enjoyable time.
 If you have a kitchen, I’d recommend finding some fresh Alaskan salmon at the grocery and making your own dinner one night.